-As the catch from the fishery was not sampled and the fishing pattern has been changed due to the low fish abundance, new data from the years 2003/03 and 2003/04 was not used for population parameter estimates, instead, the parameter estimates from Zhao et al. (2003) based on the data from 1987-2002 were reported here, with the status assessment of the anchovy stock updated according to the new data obtained.
-The stock number at age and mean weight at age for the year from 1987 up to 2004 are shown in Table 2.
+As the catch from the fishery was not sampled and the fishing pattern has been changed due to the low fish abundance, new data from the years 2003-2005 was not used for population parameter estimates.
+Instead, the parameter estimates from Zhao et al. (2003) are reported here, with the present status of the anchovy stock and catch updated according to the new data obtained.
+The stock number at age and mean weight at age for the year from 1987 up to 2005 are shown in Table 2.